-Johnson College provides students with a virtual bookstore for textbook purchases.
+For students that opt out of this program will have the option of a virtual bookstore for textbook purchases.
 The online bookstore can be accessed by visiting https://jc.ecampus.com/.
 Students have the option to purchase new or used text materials.
 If available, students may also utilize book rental and eBook options.
 Any questions regarding your on-line purchases can be directed to the Resource Center located in the Moffat Student Center.